stevenj2019/QA_DevOps_Project/README.md

 ## Main Service Spec

-The Main Service serves the Jinja2 pages to the user, it will then utilitise the API's It will also persist data to the SQL Database
+The Main Service serves the Jinja2 pages to the user, it will then utilise the API's It will also persist data to the SQL Database

 ## Service 2 spec - slot machine Spec

 ![](README_rss/service-2-flow.png)

-The Slot Machine API will generate 3 results randomally (like a slot machine would normallly), it will then give this information to the Main Service for it to be rendered by Jinja2
+The Slot Machine API will generate 3 results randomly (like a slot machine would normally), it will then give this information to the Main Service for it to be rendered by Jinja2

 ## Service 3 spec - slot machine multiplier Spec

 ![](README_rss/service-3-flow.png)

-The Slot Machine Multilier API will determine a random multipliar, at first it will be entirely random however in further iterations this will favour older accounts more than younger ones
+The Slot Machine Multiplier API will determine a random multiplier, at first it will be entirely random however in further iterations this will favour older accounts more than younger ones

 ## Service 4 spec - amount calculator